GavinMendelGleason/blog/entries/gradual_typing.md

                                    X.K ~= "[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}" }
 ```

-Note: An empty `else` clause is simply false.
-The use of
+Note: An empty `else` clause is simply false if no clause matches.
+The
-`if_then_else` simplifies exclusion of cases such as as might occur
+use of `if_then_else` simplifies exclusion of cases such as as might
-when matching a wildcard pattern for properties.
-For instance, if we
+occur when matching arbitrary unspecified properties.
+For instance,
-wish to make the user record much less strict, with an *open*
+if we wish to make the user record much less strict, with an *open*
 definition for other properties, we might write:

 ```prolog